 - This reflects the harm committed or caused to others, the magnitude of the crime, and its impact on the victim and community.

 - Longer Period of Stable Adjustment

-- The Board is recognizing an offender is beginning to demonstrate positive changes but would like to see the offender continue this adjustment over a longer period.
+- The Board is recognizing an inmate is beginning to demonstrate positive changes but would like to see the inmate continue this adjustment over a longer period.